davidfraser/fount/README.md

 * *Tag Styling*: tags are styled with a light instead of font, in lowercase.
 All tags are shown on posts, not just the primary tag.
 * *Menu Styling*: menus are adjusted to handle more and wider items
 * *Footnotes*: writing `[[N]]` where `N` is an (arbitray) number will create a footnote button that will pop-up the footnote text defined in a paragraph starting with the same-numbered `[[N]]:`.
-  Note: this is done with [littlefoot](https://littlefoot.js.org/), which also rewrites the numbers to be sequential.
+  _Note_: this is done with [littlefoot](https://littlefoot.js.org/), which also rewrites the numbers to be sequential.
+* *Bible References*: Standard references to chapters and verses in the Christian Bible are automatically linked and will show a pop-up with the NIV text for that verse.
+  _Note_: this is done with [bibleup](https://bibleup.netlify.app/).

 ## Bug Fixes